-When winter starts setting in, illuminations are organized throughout Japan with Kobe Luminarie leading the way as one of the most famous amongst them attracting around 3 to 4 million people each year.
+With winter comes illuminations, and one of the most famous in Japan is Kobe Luminarie, attracting around 3 to 4 million people each year.
 Although not truly intended to be Christmas illuminations, their extravagant design and colours easily bring Christmas to mind.

 In Kobe the tradition started in 1995 to commemorate the Great Hanshin earthquake earlier that year with the donation of over 200,000 hand-painted lights donated by the Italian government, which is the origin of the event’s name being the Italian word for illuminations: luminarie.
 This symbolism of hope and recovery have significantly contributed to the popularity of Kobe Luminarie among visitors as well as sponsors willing to help pitch in in the organization of this a major event.
 Another nice fact to know is that the lights are lit with biomass-generated electricity during the winter illuminations.
 The extravagant illuminations in Italian baroque styling are produced by the Italian designer Valerio Festi, who gained fame in rethinking Italy’s tradition of illuminations and fireworks, and Kobe native Hirokazu Imaoka, who studied Italian baroque and festive arts of illuminations and has even been awarded by Italy for his cultural contribution to the cultural exchange between Japan and Italy.